omorich1/Hello_Microverse_Project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Hello-HTML amd CSS Basoc
+# Hello-HTML and CSS Basic

 This project is my first project as a Micronaut